 UNIVERSITY OF WISCONSIN River Falls

-Classroom Accommodations: The Disability Resource Center (DRC) works collaboratively with students, faculty, and staff to create an inclusive educational environment for students.
-The purpose of academic accommodations is to provide equal access to all educational programs offered at the University of Wisconsin-River Falls, and the opportunity for students to benefit from them.
+Classroom Accommodations: The Disability Resource Center (DRC) is a collaborative office, working with students, faculty, and University staff to create an inclusive educational environment for students.
+The primary purposes of academic accommodations are to provide students with equal opportunity to access and benefit from all educational programs offered at the University of Wisconsin-River Falls.

 Housing Accommodations: Residence Life creates the communities in which students live, study and build friendships.
 UWRF recognizes that students with disabilities may require a housing accommodation to fully participate in the residential component of the university experience.
 The DRC actively works with UWRF Residence Life to provide reasonable housing accommodations within University-owned housing.
 Applications are reviewed by the Residence Life Accommodations Committee.

-Please Note: Accommodation requests will be considered based on an individual's disability.
-Documentation from licensed clinicians, explaining how a student's diagnosis impacts them, is necessary for most disabilities.
+Please Note: Eligibility for any accommodation will be considered based on an individual's disability.
+Documentation is necessary for most disabilities.
+Supporting documentation from licensed clinicians provides our professional staff a medical understanding of how a student's diagnosis impacts them.
+This is an interactive process.
 All students applying for accommodations at UWRF follow the same process.
 Accommodations are not retroactive.
-Follow the steps shown below to start the process.
+Follow the steps below to connect with the Disability Resource Center.

 You may call our office Monday-Friday, between 8:00 and 4:30 to schedule an appointment, or follow steps 1-6 below.